 As part of the study process, a workshop with Department personnel was conducted to identify key waste streams of concern and of interest for diversion.
 The Waste Diversion Report identified programs and material processing technologies that potentially could be used to divert waste and potential markets for end users of diverted materials.
-The results of this report led to solicitation of this RFI related to waste diversion-related research, education, and creative field partners.
+The results of this report led to solicitation of this RFI related to problem materials, bulky waste streams, and emerging waste stream partners.